 B2B marketing encapsulates several key elements.
-Defined by its audience (businesses), the most significant factor when determining how companies should market themselves is acknowledging what market they are serving.
+Defined by its audience (businesses), the most significant factor when determining how companies should market themselves is acknowledging what market they serve.
 B2B marketing is different to B2C marketing and requires a specific approach.
-It is essential to look at the channels, tactics and strategies that lead to B2B marketing success.
+Looking at the channels, tactics and strategies that lead to B2B marketing success is essential.

 B2B marketing promotes goods or services to other businesses, typically in large volumes, with lengthy sales cycles, to multiple decision-makers and companies with more complex needs than individual customers.

-This article will further define B2B Marketing, the difference and similarity between B2B and B2C and their respective marketing strategies.
+This article will further define B2B Marketing, the differences and similarities between B2B and B2C and their respective marketing strategies.
 Finally, we will illustrate with examples to help bring to life these core concepts.

 B2B marketing allows businesses to increase brand awareness and nurture leads to convert these prospective leads into paid customers.
 The ideal scenario for B2B marketing is to develop long-term marketing relationships to drive sustainable growth.

-It is essential to acknowledge the difference in marketing approach when comparing B2C and B2B marketing approaches.
-B2B marketing identifies and challenges the consumer's needs represented by the company trying to reach out to such audiences.
-In contrast, B2C marketing is concerned with reaching out to the individual directly.
+It is essential to acknowledge the difference in marketing approaches when comparing B2C and B2B marketing approaches.
+B2B marketing identifies and challenges the consumer's needs represented by the company trying to reach such audiences.
+In contrast, B2C marketing is concerned with directly reaching out to the individual.

-B2B differs from B2C in terms of strategies and applications used to drive awareness for their respective clients.
+B2B differs from B2C in terms of strategies and applications to drive awareness for their respective clients.
 For B2B marketing, the goal is to reach out to businesses that focus on ROI, efficiency, and expertise instead of targeting customers looking for deals and entertainment (B2C).
-For B2B marketing, the client's goal is driven by logic and financial incentive instead of B2C clients driven primarily by emotion.
+For B2B marketing, the client's goal is driven by logic and financial incentives; instead, B2C clients are driven primarily by emotion.

 When considering B2B marketing approaches, it is important to remember that clients like to work with a sales representative or an account manager/customer success manager.
 In contrast, in B2C marketing, the purchasing process is more direct.
-B2B lends itself to a more hierarchical structure in terms of people involved in purchasing decisions, whereas B2C customers can execute purchases with less approval.
+B2B lends itself to a more hierarchical structure regarding people involved in purchasing decisions, whereas B2C customers can execute purchases with less approval.

-The purchasing process within B2B places a greater emphasis on long-term sales cycles, longer contracts, and lengthier relationships with customers.
+The purchasing process within B2B places a greater emphasis on long-term sales cycles, more extended contracts, and lengthier relationships with customers.

-Although B2B and B2C marketing differ in terms of how businesses and consumers interact online, they do hold some similarities in marketing strategies and sales processes.
+Although B2B and B2C marketing differ in how businesses and consumers interact online, they do hold some similarities in marketing strategies and sales processes.

 Although the target audiences differ, B2B and B2C both involve buyers at the end of the process; therefore, identifying and developing your buyer persona before building a marketing strategy is essential for any business.
-Understanding and recognising your target audience and how they behave is key to your campaign success, regardless of whether you're a B2B or B2C business.
+Understanding and recognising your target audience and their behaviour is key to your campaign success, regardless of whether you're a B2B or B2C business.

-Understanding how both marketing and sales work together provides a platform for improved lead generation.
+Understanding how marketing and sales work together provides a platform for improved lead generation.
 Marketing and sales must align for maximum conversion rates and new opportunities.
-Regardless of whether you’re B2B or B2C business, you will need to adapt this approach to close deals more effectively.
+Whether you’re B2B or B2C business, you will need to adapt this approach to close deals more effectively.

 Brand awareness is at the centre of any marketing strategy.
-Regardless of whether you are focused on B2B or B2C marketing, the aim is to increase brand awareness by engaging with your marketing qualified leads (MQLs) and sales qualified leads (SQLs) and converting them into loyal customers.
+Whether you are focused on B2B or B2C marketing, the aim is to increase brand awareness by engaging with your marketing qualified leads (MQLs) and sales qualified leads (SQLs) and converting them into loyal customers.

 When considering a buyer's journey, a company must engage with the user at every stage of this process to maximise the chances of closing the sale.
-This will not only build trust and add value, but it will also further increase brand awareness.
+This will not only build trust and add value but also further increase brand awareness.

 Although products will differ depending on whether the business is B2B or B2C, companies still need to adopt the most effective marketing tactics depending on the audience and platform.
-Having a clear vision of your marketing plans and target audience will go a long way in achieving your long term goals, regardless of whether targeting businesses or individual customers.
+A clear vision of your marketing plans and target audience will go a long way in achieving your long-term goals, whether targeting businesses or individual customers.

 There are several strategies that businesses can use to help their B2B clients reach new levels of sustainable success.
 These include:

 Ninety-three per cent of digital marketers use email marketing.
-Email marketing should align with B2B customers who think in a logical, ROI oriented fashion.
+Email marketing should align with B2B customers who think in a logical, ROI-oriented fashion.
 Marketing campaigns must focus on factors such as time, money and resources.
-Newsletters are a critical component to email marketing success.
+Newsletters are a critical component of email marketing success.
 Best practices include writing enticing subject lines, one CTA per email, a segmented and targeted approach and a responsive email design.

 Every company should have a robust B2B digital presence.
 This is usually paid ads, SEO, a website and all other places where the company is active online.
 As previously mentioned, businesses need to define their audience through demographic research.
 Creating a website is also key for companies to drive awareness and allows customers to see their products or services before making a purchase decision.